Copyright © 2019-2021 by Rafael

 Behind her, Mech lights lit and turbines whined as they powered up.
 Her helmet's audio crackled.
 "Lieutenant Stanton?
 Solona?
 Can you hear me?
 Are you alright?"
 Solona fought down her emotions.

 "Yes, mother.
 I'm alright.
-Time enough later to catch up.
 Listen to me.
 Can you track the group moving away from my position?
 Specifically, one individual who is closing the distance to the others?
 An interminable pause ensued.
 Solona shook with impatience.

 "Yes.
 We are tracking both."